conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

     * Better for users, than the current scenario.
 The requirements related to libstdc++ are the same, but the glibc version is the same version for all the packages.

 Given the conditions and risks, we chose to go the second way: **Use the libstdc++ version available together with the compiler**.

-As Clang also supports ``libstdc++``, we choose ``libstdc++.so.6.0.28`` to be its default version.
+As Clang also supports ``libstdc++`` we choose ``libstdc++.so.6.0.28`` to be its default version.
 As commented before, that version has some advantages due its age and compatibility.
-To copy the library with Clang, first we need to build GCC 10, then we can mount its Docker container and copy the ``libstdc++.so.6.0.28`` to the Clang image.
+To copy the library with Clang, first we needed to build GCC 10, then we could mount its Docker container and copy the ``libstdc++.so.6.0.28`` to the Clang image.

-Ubuntu 16.04 Xenial LTS is still the base used, its support will be until April 2024.
-After that date, we will need to update the images to a newer version of the distribution, in addition to rebuilding all available official packages.
+Ubuntu 16.04 Xenial LTS is still the base used and it will be supported until April 2024.
+After that date we will need to update the images to a newer version of the distribution in addition to rebuilding all available official packages.

-So forward thinking is having fewer images, but better support, without the drastic breakage and incompatibility issues.
+To summarize: forward thinking is having fewer images, but better support without the drastic breakage and incompatibility issues.

-To summarize the plan:
+The Revised Plan:

 * Ubuntu 16.04 LTS as base Docker image
 * Build Clang and GCC from source